 - You’ll reclaim your evenings and weekends from PTO meetings, athletic events, concerts, awards banquets, planning committee meetings.

 - Your car will suddenly use a lot less gas.

-- You’ll still worry, but it may be more generically.
-You won’t need to worry each time she goes out, or is late coming home, or doesn’t call or text.
+- You’ll still worry, but it may be more generally.
+You won’t need to worry each time your student goes out, or is late coming home, or doesn’t call or text.

 Sending your student off to college is a life transition for both you and for your student.
-There will certainly be times for you to miss her and for her to wish she was back home.
-Keep everything in perspective and enjoy the little bonuses that sending her off has provided for you.
+There will certainly be times for you to miss them and for them to wish they were back home.
+Keep everything in perspective and enjoy the little bonuses that sending them off has provided for you.